jrihon/jrihon/README.md

 I've studied Pharmaceutical Sciences, with a master degree in Drug Design and Development, and decided to completely switch it up and go towards the computational sciences.

 ## Research
-My main focus is on the computational characterisation of nucleic acids\
+My main focus is on the computational characterisation of nucleic acids and protein engineering\
- `comp chem` `comp bio` `bio informatics`.\
+ `comp chem` `comp bio` `bio informatics` `chemistry` `biology`.

-I work through static and dynamic modeling approaches, with the intent on making biological systems suitable by predicting the viability of said systems.\
+I work through static and dynamic modeling approaches, with the intent on making biological systems suitable by predicting the viability of said systems.

 ### Online prescence
  - [ORCID](https://orcid.org/0000-0002-9207-1556)